-- HPAT Ulster Required for paramedical courses at the University of Ulster.
-There is a single session for the test and all candidates must sit it then.
-There is a fee.
-The test is rather long and quite complex so candidates are advised to familiarise themselves with the practice tests. - BMAT A few medical schools require candidates to take this test e.g. Oxford, Cambridge, Imperial College and Leeds.
+- A few medical schools require candidates to take this test e.g. Oxford, Cambridge, Imperial College, as do Cambridge and Royal Veterinary College for veterinary applicants.
 There are one or two other courses which require the BMAT.
 There is a fee.
-The test must be taken on Wednesday 4 November at MCB or in another recognised centre.
+The test must be taken on Wednesday 31 October 2018 at MCB or in another recognised centre.
 The test is complex and difficult so candidates need to use the available practice tests.
-Again check with universities. https://www.admissionstesting.org/for-test-takers/bmat/ https://www.admissionstesting.org/